HalDec-Bench: Benchmarking Hallucination Detector in Image Captioning: Experiments

 \section{Experiments}

-We aim to benchmark and analyze diverse VLMs on \benchmarkname to uncover key factors for building a performant image-text alignment model.
+We aim to benchmark and analyze diverse VLMs on \benchmarkname to uncover key factors for building a performant HalDec model.
 After describing the experimental setup, we first present an overview of the empirical results, followed by a detailed analysis.
-In summary, our analysis reveals five key findings: (i) \benchmarkname spans diverse difficulty levels, enabling systematic and interpretable evaluation; (ii) \benchmarkname serves as a new indicator of image–text alignment—models strong on \benchmarkname also perform well on prior benchmarks, while the reverse does not necessarily hold; (iii) CLIP-like models struggle to align pairs generated by modern captioners and T2I models; (iv) VLMs over-score early sentences regardless of correctness; and (v) evaluators show strong self-preference, consistently favoring their own outputs. \looseness=-1

-\textbf{Setups.} We aim to benchmark diverse VLMs in sentence-level image-text alignment, \ie, the image presents all the details described in the single sentence correctly.
+\vsp \paragraph{Setups.} We aim to benchmark diverse VLMs in sentence-level image-text alignment, \ie, the image presents all the details described in the single sentence correctly.
 Specifically, each sentence and image is independently fed into VLMs.
-We choose this evaluation protocol since the prior work on hallucination detection~\citep{mishra2024fine} and image-text alignment~\cite{yarom2023you,thrush2022winoground,hsieh2023sugarcrepe} also employs sentence-level evaluation.
-Following \citep{chan2023clair}, we prompt the decoder-based VLMs to output the score of the alignment between the image and an input sentence, ranging from 0 to 100, as shown in the appendix.
-We also include BLIP-2~\citep{li2023blip}, TripletCLIP~\citep{patel2024tripletclip}, and SigLIP~\citep{zhai2023sigmoid} as fundamental image-text alignment models.
+We choose this evaluation protocol since the prior work on hallucination detection~\cite{mishra2024fine} and image-text alignment~\cite{yarom2023you,thrush2022winoground,hsieh2023sugarcrepe} also employs sentence-level evaluation.
+Following \cite{chan2023clair}, we prompt the decoder-based VLMs to output the score of the alignment between the image and an input sentence, ranging from 0 to 100, as shown in the appendix.
+We also include BLIP-2~\cite{li2023blip}, TripletCLIP~\cite{patel2024tripletclip} as fundamental image-text alignment models.
 Given the alignment score, we compute the AUROC within each captioner, which enables threshold-free evaluation, and the random prediction results in a score of 50. \looseness=-1

+Our analysis of \benchmarkname reveals both previously unreported insights and findings that confirm or extend observations suggested by prior work.
+We summarize the representative insights in the following.

+\vsp \paragraph{New findings.} Our experiments using \benchmarkname provide new insights: \begin{enumerate} \item \benchmarkname spans a wide range of difficulty levels, enabling effective evaluation of hallucination detectors. \item It reveals performance differences across models that are not visible in existing benchmarks, including MMMU and prior alignment benchmarks. \item Detectors exhibit an \textit{early-sentence bias}, tending to judge sentences appearing early in a response as \textit{correct}. \item Dataset noise can be reduced by filtering captions with strong VLM detectors, regardless of whether the captions are generated by strong or weak VLM captioners. \end{enumerate}

+\vsp \paragraph{Confirmed findings.} We yielded consistent results with several known insights: \begin{enumerate} \item Detectors exhibit strong self-preference, favoring captions generated by the same model. \item CLIP-like models struggle to align pairs generated by modern captioners. \item Even advanced VLMs exhibit weakness in detecting errors in counting the number of objects. \end{enumerate}